 Biography

-In 1996, Kim was bestowed with the French Order of Arts and Letters, followed by the National Order of Cultural Merits of Korea in 2012.
-The artist participated in major international group exhibitions such as Korean Contemporary Painting Exhibition, Paris, France (1971); Salon de Mai, Paris, France (1972-76); Korea: Facet of Contemporary Art, Tokyo Central Museum, Tokyo, Japan (1977); and Korean Drawing Now, The Brooklyn Museum, New York, USA (1981).
-Kim’s significant retrospectives were held at the Gwangju Museum of Art, Korea (2014); National Taiwan Museum of Fine Arts, Taichung, Taiwan (2012); National Museum of China, Beijing (2005); and Jeu de Paume National Gallery, Paris, France (2004).
-The Kim Tschang-Yeul Museum was founded in 2016 in Jeju, Korea, and recently showcased a solo exhibition of Kim’s works titled, Récurrence, in 2018.
+In 1996, Kim was bestowed with the French Order of Arts and Letters, followed by the National Order of Cultural Merits of Korea in 2012, and received a second Order of Arts and Letters from France in 2017.
+The artist has participated in major international group exhibitions such as Korean Contemporary Painting Exhibition, Paris (1971); Salon de Mai, Paris (1972-76); Korea: Facet of Contemporary Art, Tokyo Central Museum (1977); Korean Drawing Now, The Brooklyn Museum, New York (1981); and Water, Boghossian Foundation, Brussels (2023).
+Kim’s significant retrospectives were held at the Gwangju Museum of Art, Korea (2014); National Taiwan Museum of Fine Arts, Taichung (2012); National Museum of China, Beijing (2005); and Jeu de Paume National Gallery, Paris (2004).
+In August 2025, the Museum of Modern and Contemporary Art, Korea will present a retrospective of Kim’s career.

 Works